Golden Gate Park is on the western shore of San Francisco and attracts 13 million visitors each year.

-Weekend Shuttle: Park at the Ocean Beach parking lot along the Great Highway.
-Look for the green Golden Gate Park shuttle sign at the south end of the lot.
-The shuttle is FREE and leaves every 15 minutes.
-It stops at all major attractions in the park.
+Weekend Shuttle: Park at the Ocean Beach parking lot along the Great Highway, then look for the green Golden Gate Park shuttle sign at the south end of the lot.
+The shuttle is FREE and leaves every 15 minutes, stopping at all major attractions in the park.

 Best restaurants at the Golden Gate Park

 - Historic Beach Chalet Brewery and Restaurant

 - De Young Museum - cafe